 Yes.
 Participation in the FYE program is mandatory for all nine undergraduate engineering degrees.

 Yes.
 Students will designate an interest area when applying for admission and scholarships tied to a particular interest area may be provided.
-However, you are not committed to declaring for that major.
+However, you are not committed to declaring that major.
 If you declare a different major, you may not receive that scholarship in subsequent years.

 Yes, many of the second-year courses are common across majors and some courses from one major may count as electives in another major.
 The advisors in the College of Engineering will help determine whether you will need to take extra courses.